nyu-mhealth/Team-Manual/tracking.md

      **  to see your timeline, go to the desktop version on the left botton -- go to: timeline

 #### App Feedback:
-        1. we want to know how did the app usage influenced your phone: keep track of your battery level by documenting the % within a                  specific time frame when your phone isn't connected to a power source ( e.g 30 min or 1 hr). use the spreadsheet to keep                  record of the start and end time you paid attention of your battery level.
+        1. we want to know how did the app usage influenced your phone: keep track of your battery level by documenting the % within a specific time frame when your phone isn't connected to a power source ( e.g 30 min or 1 hr).
+        Use the spreadsheet to keep record of the start and end time you paid attention of your battery level.
         2. any bugs you faced using the / registration
         3. any suggestions you have in mind?